LzpTec/concurrency/docs/USAGE.md

 ### forEach\<A\>(taskOptions)
 Returns: `Promise<void>`

-Performs the specified task for each element in the input, but it waits for the first `batchSize` promises to finish before starting the next batch.
+Performs the specified `task` for each element in the `input`.

-Same as Batch.map, But it doesn't store/return the results.
+It runs in batches with size defined by `batchSize`.

 #### taskOptions
 **Required**<br>